Artisan-Lab/tag-std/pre-RFC.md

 So we need to improve the practice of writing safety comments by making it machine readable and checkable in the form of safety tags.
 We want these tags to be
-* accessible to read and write for human: if a tag is defined but missing on callsites, lints will be emitted to help the coder and reviewers assess safety requirements
+* accessible to read and write for human: if a tag is defined but missing on callsites, lints will be emitted to help the coder and reviewers assess safety requirements.
-* composable enough to piece together safety comments for readers, especially on rustdoc HTML pages as seen today
+* composable enough to piece together safety comments for readers, especially on rustdoc HTML pages as seen today.
-* versioned: revised tags are in need of checking throughout the whole dependency graph to solve the problem brought by evolution of safety requirements
+* versioned: revised tags are in need of checking throughout the whole dependency graph to solve the problem brought by evolution of safety requirements.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation